Caillín: Fenagh abbey

-He founded a monastic site at Fenagh, County Leitrim, which was then the territory of the Conmhaícne Magh Rein, part of the overkingdom of Breifne.
+He founded a monastic site at Fenagh, County Leitrim, which was then the territory of the Conmhaicne Magh Rein, part of the overkingdom of Breifne.
 He became the patron saint of Fenagh and the Conmaicne of Magh Rein.

-An angel was sent to Caillin to show him the site of the Abbey at Fenagh.
-When Caillin commenced the erection of the monastery, Fergal mac Fergus, King of Breifne sent his son, Aedh Dubh, with his warriors, to drive Caillin away.
-Caillin converted Aedh Dubh and his men.
-Incensed, Fergus next sent his druids to destroy him, but Caillin turned the Druids into stones which gives its name to the townland called Longstone.
-(Beside Edentenny on the Fenagh Ballinamore road.)
-These standing stones of the Druids are still visible to this day at Longstone.
+In stories, it is said an angel was sent to Caillin to show him the site of the Abbey at Fenagh.
+When Caillin commenced the erection of the monastery, Fergal mac Fergus, King of Breifne, sent his son, Aedh Dubh, with his warriors to drive Caillin away.
+Caillin then converted Aedh Dubh and his men.
+Fergus next sent his druids to destroy him, but Caillin turned the Druids into stones which gives its name to the townland called Longstone (beside Edentenny on the Fenagh Ballinamore road.)
+These standing stones of the Druids are still visible at Longstone.

-The fame and glory of St Caillin spread through the land.
-Fenagh was celebrated for its school which students from all over Ireland and Europe came to study, among whom was Saint Mogue of the neighbouring parish of Templeport.
-Its importance we may judge from the story that claims many of Irelands Kings are buried in the ancient graveyards adjoining the Abbey.
+The legend of St Caillin spread through the land.
+Fenagh was celebrated for its school, which students from all over Ireland and Europe came to study, among whom was Saint Mogue of the neighbouring parish of Templeport.
+Other stories claim many of Ireland's Kings are secretly buried in the ancient graveyards adjoining the Abbey.

 Táin Bó Cúailnge

 Caillin is said to have helped his brother Senchán Torpéist to recover the lost tale called Táin Bó Cúailnge.
-This great epic tale had vanished almost completely from the memory of the fili (story tellers-poets) of Ireland.
+The tale had vanished almost completely from the memory of the fili (story tellers-poets) of Ireland.
 Some of them knew one part and some another, but no one knew the whole of it.
 Caillin invited Columcille, Ciarán of Clonmacnoise, Brendan of Birr and Brendan son of Finnlogh, to meet at the grave of the great hero of the Tain Bo Chuailgne Fergus mac Róich.
-There they fasted and prayed for three days and three nights, after which Fergus, who had been dead 500 years, appeared to them and related the whole story of the Tain, thus the celebrated epic was preserved in the book of the Dun Cow, so called because its parchment was made from the hide of St. Ciaran's favourite cow.
+There they fasted and prayed for three days and three nights, after which Fergus, who had been dead 500 years, appeared to them and related the whole story of the Tain.
+Thus, the celebrated epic was preserved in the book of the Dun Cow, so called because its parchment was made from the hide of St. Ciaran's favourite cow.

 Prophecy

-The importance of being buried in this ancient graveyard lives on to this day in a prophecy given by St. Caillin as he lay dying, that anyone buried in Fenagh Abbey graveyard and in full observance of the true faith will go straight to Heaven on their death.
+Being buried in the graveyard is believed to be of high importance, given in a prophecy given by St. Caillin.
+It states that, as he lay dying, he said anyone buried in the Fenagh Abbey graveyard and 'in full observance of the true faith' will go straight to Heaven upon their death.